How to Get Rid of Snakes: 8 Methods That Work

 There are many effective snake repellants you can use to get rid of snakes in your garden.
 However, you should read the instructions carefully to apply the right one and ensure it doesn’t cause other adverse effects in your garden.

 You can choose liquid or granular formulas.
 Granular formulas are easy to administer since they don’t require a lot of mixing.
 The good thing is that these repellants can also help eliminate other pests and rodents in your garden.

 Some repellants you can use include snake repellant spray, pest rid, or Bonide products.
 There are also natural snake repellants such as cinnamon oil, sulfur, garlic, and vinegar.

 You can also get rid of snakes by trapping them.
 Some traps use glue like the one used in rodent traps.
 Others have a design that allows them to trap the snakes.
 For instance, a maze or minnow trap creates a space for the snake to enter but is impossible to get out.

 Note that the traps are made to capture but not kill the snakes.
 So, you will need to kill the snake yourself or release it far from your garden.
-Here are the steps to follow to set the traps.

 3. Get Rid of Other Rodents

 Snakes feed on rodents such as moles, mice, rats, or voles.
 If your garden has plenty of these rodents, it becomes a great haven for snakes.
 Eliminating these rodents from your garden becomes a great way to keep off the snakes.